San Jose, Ca. – Where Art and Culture Shine Amidst Technological Advancements

 Another attestation to the glory of San Jose’s pre-Silicon Valley yesteryears is the Heritage Rose Garden, where visitors admire more than 2,800 species of heirloom, contemporary and miniature roses.

-The more modern attractions that have been drawing large numbera of visitors to San Jose, are the family-friendly Children’s Discovery Museum, especially its outdoor learning environment called Bill’s Backyard.
-There is also the Happy Hollow Park located in Kelly Park, which serves as a mini zoo showcasing a collection of interesting animals native to other countries; such as the capybara, meerkats, a giant anteater and its most recent addition, a male jaguar named Kianto.
+The more modern attractions that have been drawing large numbers of visitors to San Jose are the family-friendly Children’s Discovery Museum, especially its outdoor learning environment called Bill’s Backyard.
+There is also the Happy Hollow Park located in Kelly Park, which serves as a mini zoo showcasing a collection of interesting animals native to other countries; such as the capybara, meerkats, a giant anteater, and its most recent addition, a male jaguar named Kanto.